drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

 ![Tickets Database Explorer](img/tickets-database-explorer.png)

 11. As before, you need to load the data into the tables.
-Run the following SQL statements to do that. _This is just like the command you ran earlier only for the other tables._
+Run the following SQL statements to do that. _This is just like the command you ran earlier, but for the other tables._

 ```
 LOAD DATA INTO ticket_sales.dates